alecbideri/LexiSched/frontend/src/Components/component.md

 ## Related lawyers

 This component , checks and verifies the `speciality` of the rest of the lawyer's and removes the one in selection to be selected again using the `doc id's` .

+### Mobile menu

+Added a mobile menu that it is available on `mobile` view, and it is repsonsive contains all necessary links and a creating account button .